Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Vimeo Livestream is an American video live streaming platform that offers CDN servers to customers.

 Founded in 2004 by a group of filmmakers, Vimeo is the next service we’ll look at here.
-Vimeo acquired streaming platform Livestream in 2017, and today it provides CDN video streaming and video hosting service.
+Vimeo acquired streaming platform Livestream in 2017, and today it provides CDN video streaming and video hosting services.

 Features of the Vimeo platform include several hardware and software integrations.
 The platform also offers an HTML5 video player, integrated chat, and no charge for bandwidth or storage.